Ethiopian montane forests: Climate

 Moisture-bearing winds from the Red Sea provide rainfall throughout the year.
 The highlands generate orographic precipitation, and are generally cooler and more humid than the lower-elevation deserts and dry shrublands that bound the highlands on the east and south.
 Orographic effects create fog and cloud cover which keep humidity high and help sustain forests.
 Southwesterly winds bring rainfall from May to October.
 Average annual rainfall varies with location, from 600 to 1500 mm.
 The southern and southwestern portions of the ecoregion generally have higher rainfall.

 Flora

-The montane forest belt has several natural plant communities, including closed-canopy forests and open-canopied woodlands interspersed with grassland, savanna, and shrubland.
+The Ethiopian montane forests are composed of two main plant communities, Afromontane rain forest (aka moist evergreen Afromontane forest) and Afromontane transitional rain forest.
 The ecoregion's Afromontane flora includes species distinct to Africa's highland regions, often mixed with typical lowland species.
 In most of the ecoregion the natural vegetation has been heavily altered by livestock grazing, conversion to agriculture, and plantations of exotic trees.

-Kolla is an open woodland found at lower elevations.
-Characteristic trees are species of Terminalia, Commiphora, Boswellia, and Acacia.